-Using the side of a chef's knife, mash garlic with 1 teaspoon salt into a paste.
+Using the side of a chef's knife, mash garlic with one teaspoon of salt into a paste.
 Transfer to a small bowl; whisk in lemon juice, vinegar, oregano, and oil.
 Stir in 1/4 teaspoon each salt and pepper.
-In a fine-mesh sieve, toss tomatoes with 1 teaspoon salt; let stand 15 minutes to drain.
+In a fine-mesh sieve, toss tomatoes with one teaspoon salt; let stand 15 minutes to drain.

 Prep the Pasta